Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 What Does Home Warranty Refrigerator Coverage Actually Include?

-Your refrigerator is one of the hardest-working appliances in your home — and one of the most expensive to repair or replace.
-A typical compressor replacement alone can run $400–$700 in parts and labor, while a full fridge replacement could cost $1,500 or more.
+Your refrigerator is one of the hardest-working appliances in your home, and one of the most expensive to repair or replace.
+In 2026, a full compressor replacement averages $700 to $1,250 (with a national average around $975), while a new mid-range refrigerator can easily cost $1,500 or more.
 That's where home warranty refrigerator coverage steps in, but understanding exactly what's protected (and what isn't) before you file a claim is critical.

 Covered Components: What's Typically Protected